rituparna50/Solar-Dynamics-Observatory/README.md

 *Instruments*
 - Atmospheric Imaging Assembly (AIA)
 - EUV Variability Experiment (EVE)
-- Helioseismic and Magnetic Imager (HMI)
+- Helioseismic and Magnetic Imager (HMI)  -  Measures the surface velocity

 *Satellite Specifications*
 SDO is on a geo-synchronous orbit, facing the Sun (Sun-pointing), semni-autonomous satellite, that has a continuous Science download datalink capability of 130 Megabits per second (MBPS).
 Due to the requirement of a high cadence and almost continous Solar observations, the SDO was planted on an inclined geosynchronous orbit.
 This also lets SDO be in contact with a single ground station.